 Our Clear Vegan Protein tubs and pill bottles are 100% recyclable and we are working hard to find sustainable solutions for the rest of our packaging.
 This including our bestselling pouches that will be recycled ready by the end of 2020.
 We have created a clear plan ensuring that all of our products are packaged in fully recyclable materials by the end of 2023.
-Additionally, by the end of 2020, all our cardboard cartons and boxes will be sustainably sourced and Forest Stewardship Council (FSC) certified.
 Moreover, we are currently developing a ‘how to recycle’ guide which will be visible soon on our website regarding the rest of our products’ packaging; send us your creations to feature on our socials.

 We are also thrilled to share the news that we are officially the World’s First Plastic Neutral Sports Nutrition Brand!
 Through partnering with rePurpose, we are funding the removal of plastic waste from the environment.
 As a brand, we recognise the grave threat that plastic pollution poses to the future of our planet, therefore, are taking action towards this matter.
 Read more about our new and exciting partnership here.